kriteja/terraform-beginner-bootcamp-2023/README.md

 # Terraform Beginner Bootcamp 2023

-## Semantic Versioning
+## Semantic Versioning :mage:

-This project is going to utilize [Sematic](https://semver.org/) versionoing for it's tagging.
+This project is going to utilize [Sematic](https://semver.org/) versioning for it's tagging.

 The general format: